-1 The State Bank of Pakistan BPRD Circular No. 7, May 30, 2008.
+4 For details, see BPRD Circular No. 7 dated May 30, 2008.

-Empirical research on this subject provides mixed results.
-Claessens and Laeven (2005) using bank-wise data from 50 countries conclude that measures of competition and concentration are not negatively related to each other, while Bikker and Haff (2002) using data from 23 European countries find that high concentration hurts competitiveness.
-Historically, concentration in banking sector is tolerated, as some sort of market power is considered necessary for the stability of banking sector.
+negatively related to each others, while Bikker and Haff (2002) using data from 23 European countries find that high concentration hurts competitiveness.5 Historically, concentration in banking sector is tolerated as some sort of market power is also considered necessary for the stability of banking sector.
 However, a review of literature by Northcott (2004) suggests that there is no clear trade-off between the bank size and its financial stability.
 Franklin and Gale (2004) also show that perfect competition and financial stability can coexist.

-Given the mixed results on SCP and ES hypothesis, the theory of market contestability states that market structure indicators alone cannot determine the competitiveness of an industry.
+Given the mixed result on SCP and ES hypothesis, long-existing theory of market contestability states that market structure indicators alone cannot determine the competitiveness of an industry.
 There are several conditions which can yield competitive behavior in a concentrated markets and collusive behavior can survive in the presence of large number of firms/banks.
-A number of factors including restriction on entry and competition from non-bank financial institutions, capital market, and insurance companies can play an important role in determining level of competition in the banking sector.3 Specifically, the market structure "is determined explicitly, endogenously, and simultaneously with the pricing, output, advertising, and other decisions of the firms...A contestable market is one into which entry is absolutely free and exit is absolutely costless" (Baumol, 1982, p.3).
+A number of factors including restriction on entry and competition from non-bank financial institutions, capital market, and insurance companies can play an important role in determining level of competition in the banking sector.
+Specifically, the market structure "is determined explicitly, endogenously, and simultaneously with the pricing, output, advertising, and other decisions of the firms...A contestable market is one into which entry is absolutely free and exit is absolutely costless" [Baumol (1982), p.3].